FACEM Jobs in Australia. High Rates. Flexible Dates.

 When not at work I’m: Playing badminton, cooking, spending time outdoors and with my loved ones.

-The amount you earn as an Emergency Medicine doctor depends on multiple factors, like whether you are full-time, part-time, or locum and whether you are in a public or private hospital.
+The amount you earn as an Emergency Medicine doctor depends on multiple factors, like whether you are full-time, part-time, or locum or in a public or private hospital.

-In 2025, Emergency Medicine continues to be a well-paid medical specialties.
-On average, an Emergency Physician can expect to earn between AUD$200,000 to $280,000 annually, depending on their level of seniority.
-Entry-level positions might start at a lower range, while senior Emergency Physicians or those in leadership roles can earn considerably more.
-Consultants working in this area can earn as much as AUD$3,500 per day.
+In 2025, Emergency Medicine remains a well-paid medical specialty.
+On average, an emergency medicine salary is between AUD $250,000 - $450,000 annually, depending on their level of seniority.
+Entry-level positions might have a lower base salary, while senior Emergency Physicians or those in leadership roles can earn considerably more.
+Consultants in this area can earn as much as AUD $3,000 daily.

 Our team have a deep knowledge of the healthcare industry's nuances, long-standing relationships, and a wealth of insights into trends, salary benchmarks, and in-demand skills, offering personalised guidance tailored to your career aspirations.